nayanex/Baterlsmann-Scholarship---introduction-to-Azure-Applications/Lesson 4 - Security and Monitoring Basics/README.md

 SITUATION                                        | SECURITY RESOURCE
 -------------------------------------------------|----------------------------------------------------
-Your company currently stores access keys and    |  Key Vault API client secrets on a single server on-premises.   |
-Your company wants to add a single sign on option|
-to its applications.                             |  Azure Active Directory You are working with an external contractor who  |
-needs access to certain resources in your Azure  |
-storage accounts.                                |  Shared Access Signatures With recent distributed denial of service (DDoS) |
+Your company currently stores access keys and client secrets on a single server on-premises. | Key Vault API Your company wants to add a single sign on option to its applications.| Azure Active Directory You are working with an external contractor who needs access to certain resources in your Azure storage accounts. |  Shared Access Signatures
-attacks in the news, your CEO wants to implement |  Azure Monitor additional measures to both identify and mitigate| potential attacks.                               |
+With recent distributed denial of service (DDoS)attacks in the news, your CEO wants to implement additional measures to both identify and mitigate potential attacks. | Azure Monitor

 ## Case Study: Security Best Practices